junxit/us-congress-bills-112/metadata.md

 - 2011-02-17 — Committee on Rules and Administration.
 Original measure reported to Senate by Senator Schumer.
 Without written report.
 - 2011-02-17 — Introduced in Senate
 - 2011-02-17 — Referred to the Committee on Rules and Administration. (text of measure as introduced: CR S917)
+- 2011-02-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 13.
+- 2011-02-28 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S1022)
+- 2011-02-28 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S1022)